connormlewis/SoundtrackDB/PITCHME.md

 ### What did they do well?
 - Their visual design looked very good
     - Even from the start of the project, their site looked good
-    - In contrast, ours started kinda ugly, and improved slightly
+    - In contrast, ours started kind of ugly, and improved slightly
 - Site was easy and intuitive to navigate

 +++